devonorourke/brucella/reads/paperReviews.md

 - I'm unclear why they incorporate *Brucella* sp.
 83-13 in some analyses but not in others.
 When they talk about the MLVA and MUMi work it's included, but when they do the MLSA and single-gene tree building it's exluded - what gives?
 - Mixed results occur when examining phylogenetic relationships using single-gene trees.
 Even their MLSA approach using multiple genes is suspicious - while they get 100% identity to a rodent-isolate strain (*Brucella* sp.
 83-13), they used a consensus of the Australian rodent isolates to conduct these tests.
 I'm unclear why they didn't just build trees from individual strains and identify where along the tree these seven individual isolates clustered.
 - The consensus Australian rodent sequence shows significant sequence divergence from all other B. suis strains used in their large Brucella family tree. **I'm pretty sure we get mixed results depending on which strain is input in our data**.

-incorporating a handful of gene sequences and multi-locus sequence typing (MLST).
-They indicate that the sequences are distinct from *Brucella spp.* and likely represent a unique Brucella species; in addition, while the gene sequences of the seven isolates were highly similar, MLST results indicated enough variation to support a monophyletic clade to group each of these isolates.

-Side note: the seven Brucella isolates are now part of a broader CDC collection in Atlanta
+- Side note: the seven Brucella isolates are now part of a broader CDC collection in Atlanta